zeek/broker/CONTRIBUTING.md

   ```

   Within each section the order should be alphabetical.
 Broker includes should
-  always be in doublequotes and relative to the source directory, whereas
+  always be in double quotes and relative to the source directory, whereas
   system-wide includes in angle brackets.

 - As in the standard library, the order of parameters when declaring a function